International Rubber Regulation Agreement: The Agreement

-The Agreement was enacted in 1934 between the United Kingdom, India, the Netherlands, France and Thailand to restrict the rubber supply in accordance with the decline of rubber prices to maintain rubber prices and profitability of rubber producing firms.
+The Agreement was enacted on June 1, 1934 between the United Kingdom, India, the Netherlands, France and Thailand to restrict the rubber supply in accordance with the decline of rubber prices to maintain rubber prices and profitability of rubber producing firms.
 The agreement both prevented establishment of new rubber plantations and placed production restrictions on existing plantations.
 The agreement in effect formed a cartel of rubber producing nations.
 To satisfy the interests of the opposite side, the rubber consuming nations, a new institutional body was established: a “Consumer Advisory Council”.
 Therein representatives of the three leading rubber consuming nations took place: For the United States this was „The Rubber Manufacturers’ Association of America", for Great Britain „The India Rubber Manufacturers’ Association of the United Kingdom" and for Germany the „Reichsverband der deutschen Kautschukindustrie”.
 Other major rubber consuming states, such as Japan or the Soviet Union, received no representation.

 Outcome

+Contemporary observers saw the International Rubber Regulation Agreement as more effective than the Stevenson Plan, a failed British plan to curtail rubber production and boost prices.

 The United States tried to become independent of the rubber cartel: establishing rubber plantations in territories under its control; conducting research into rubber-producing plants that thrive in the United States' climate; and reinvigorated efforts to replace natural rubber in tires with a synthetic.
 In the Fordlandia venture, Henry Ford failed in an attempt to produce rubber in Brazil.
 The Goodyear Tire and Rubber Company developed plantations in the Philippines and Costa Rica and Harvey Firestone developed plantations in Liberia.

 Research into synthetic rubber was limited by lack of knowledge of the chemical structure of rubber compounds until after 1945.
 DuPont had developed neoprene in the 1920s in response to the Stevenson Plan, but neoprene was too costly for making tires.
 During this period the International Rubber Research & Development Board and the Research Association of British Rubber Manufacturers were founded.

 Also other technologically advanced countries like Germany and the Soviet Union developed in the interwar period synthetic rubber (e.g. Buna.
 But this was always more expensive than natural rubber.